binbash23/razpass/README.md

 This password store can be used completely offline.

 # The Idea
+* Get access to your passwords even offline
+* Do not use a password manager from google or apple or any other company
+* Use open source password safe software
-* Keep password software off any mobile
+* Keep the password safe software off any mobile
-* Use a dedicated hardware
 * Store your passwords decentralized
 * Synchronize your password database to multiple secure locations